DIRECT PRIMARY CARE

 What is Direct Primary Care?

 Direct Primary Care (DPC) is a simple, membership-based model for your everyday healthcare needs.
-For a flat monthly fee, you get unlimited access to your primary care provider- without the hassle of insurance.
+For a flat monthly fee, you get access to your primary care provider- without the hassle of insurance.

 DPC can bend the healthcare cost curve by fostering a more cost-effective and efficient healthcare system.
 DPC models often reduce reliance on more expensive services, such as specialist visits and emergency room admissions, by providing comprehensive primary care within a single practice.
 This leads to both lower costs and improved patient outcomes.